 BLOCK: Joel Klein, before you took over as New York City school chancellor, you were a publishing executive.
 You headed the anti-trust division at the Justice Department.
 Your successor in New York, Cathleen Black, is the chairwoman of Hearst Magazines.
 Like you, she's coming in with no experience in education.
 Is there a downside there, do you think?

 KLEIN: It's got to be about whether students and teachers and administrators are performing.
 That's a core principle of accountability that applies in the business community, and it applies as well in the academic communities.

 BLOCK: Well, Chancellor Klein, thanks for talking with us.

 BLOCK: Joel Klein is stepping down as New York City schools chancellor.
-He'll be joining Rupert Murdock's News Corporation.
+He'll be joining Rupert Murdoch's News Corporation.